 If you do make adjustments to default settings or use the “Holistic” option, we recommend looking carefully at the descriptions of each option and the implications for your students.
 Some of the settings–for example, “Opening assignment target,” “reading target,” or “active reading target”–may inadvertently penalize students for positive behaviors (i.e. printing and reading a paper copy away from their computer to minimize distraction).

 Finally, you might find it useful to review student grades after the first assignment to make sure that the course’s grading settings are working as intended.
-Before releasing the first set of grades, you can fine-tune anything that seems off, and these changes will automatically adjust previous student grades for the assignment.
+Before releasing your grades to students, you can fine-tune anything that seems off, and these changes will automatically recalculate student grades for the assignment.

 Uses of the auto-scoring tool will likely vary based on the needs of your discipline and the individual course.
 If you have any questions about adjusting the grading mechanism for a particular purpose, feel free to email email@example.com.